Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 The measure of the level of heterozygosity between India and Myanmar shows a real difference between both populations.
 Heterozygoty returns a mean F = 0.0557 and the median = 0.0357.
 These measures reveal an exces of heterozygoty which may reflect population structure, high diversity, repeated regions, copy number variation (CNV), or a biological variation. **Therefore, this reflections will have to be explore later**.

-## 02. Genotype filtering and Post EDQ/QC
+## 02. Genotype filtering and Post EDA/QC

 ### _2.1.
 Filtering_

-The filtering step is realized at this moment of the pipeline based on filtering markers (minor allele frequency MAF, missing calls per marker and missing calls per individuals).
+The filtering step is realized at this moment of the pipeline based on filtering markers (minor allele frequency MAF, missing calls per marker and missing calls per individuals) [SEE 03.filter_fullgenome_qc.slurm].
 MAF measures the frequence of the variant in the population (e.g. MAF = 0.5, both alleles are balanced; MAF = 0.01, rare variant).
 MAF filters out the rare variants because rare SNPs are often noised, few informatives, give false positives.
 F_miss measures the percentages of missing genotypes per individuals (e.g. F_MISS = 0.40, means that the individuals have 40% of missing genotype, so bad quality).
 The lmiss measures the missing rate per variant (e.g. F_MISS = 0.60, means that SNP absent on 60% of individuals).
 Based on the EDA results, I started the filtering step with :

-            > - Variants with a minor allele frequency below 5% : **geno = 0.05**
+- _Variants with missing call rates exceeding 5% : **geno = 0.05**_
+  filters out all variants with missing call rates exceeding the provided value (default 0.1) to be removed.
-            > - Samples with missing call rates exceeding 5% : **mind = 0.05**
+- _Samples with missing call rates exceeding 5% : **mind = 0.05**_
+  mind does the same for samples.
-            > - Variants with missing call rates exceeding 1% : **maf = 0.01**
+- _Variants with a minor allele frequency below 1% : **maf = 0.01**_
+  maf filters out all variants with minor allele frequency below the provided threshold (default 0.01).

+### _2.2.
+Post EDA and Quality control_

+The Exploratory data analysis is realized once the raw data have been filtered, to control whether the previous patterns (i.e. population structure, difference between sexes and tusk types) have changed [SEE 04.postQC_EDA.R].

+DO the filtering script for raw_only_males
+DO the postQC_EDA script for raw_only_males

+ADD the script for males as 01.init_males_genome_plink_qc.slurm; 02.males_EDA_QC.R ; 03.filter_malesgenome_qc.slurm; 04.postQC_EDQ_males.R

+PUT images of tusk by sex (raw data), heterozygosity by sex (raw data), and heterozygosity by tusk (only males)

+## 03. Linquage desequilibrium and Principal component analysis

+Linquage desequilibrium (**LD**) and Principal component analysis (**PCA**).

 In PreGWAS step, I will also conduct the Genotype filtering and then the Imputation.
 For the Imputation, I will use Beagle.